-Contributed goods and services (soccer equipment, hosting services, transportation, essential federal services and team supplies) of \$1,529,152 (2020 - \$1,899,267) have been recognized in both revenue and expense in the statement of operations.
+Contributed goods and services (soccer equipment, hosting services, transportation, essential federal services and team supplies) of \$2,000,000 (2018 - \$1,702,674) have been recognized in both revenue and expense in the statement of operations.
 The revenue is included in commercial and other fees.
 The expense is included in other teams and sporting equipment.
+The change in commercial and other fees is primarily attributable to sponsorship and international television rights.